History of the nude in art: Rome

-In imperial times the interest in the nude declined, in parallel to the idealizing concept of sculpture, gaining greater relevance realism and detailed description of the details, even the ugliest and most unpleasant, style that had its greatest crystallization in the portrait.
+In imperial times, the interest in the nude declined, in parallel with the idealizing concept of sculpture, gaining greater relevance, realism, and a greater focus on detail, even the ugliest and most unpleasant, a style that reached its greatest crystallization in the portrait.
 Even so, magnificent pieces were produced, such as the statues of Mars and Mercury that decorate the Hadrian's Villa (125), or the Apotheosis of Antoninus and Faustina that appears on the base of the Column of Antoninus—currently in the Vatican Museum—(161), or even the Dioscuri of Montecavallo, of the Baths of Constantine, in the Piazza del Quirinale in Rome (330).

 As for the painting, of which we have received numerous samples thanks mainly to the excavations in Pompeii and Herculaneum, despite their eminently decorative character, they offer great stylistic variety and thematic richness, with an iconography that goes from mythology to the most everyday scenes, including parties, dances and circus shows.
 Nudity abounds in these scenes, with a clear tendency towards eroticism, which is shown without concealment, as one more facet of life.
 Among the many scenes that decorate the walls of Pompeii and in which the nude is present, it is worth remembering: The Three Graces, Aphrodite Anadyomene, Invocation to Priapus, Cassandra abducted by Ajax, The Dancing Faun, Bacchante surprised by a satyr, The rape of the nymph Iphtima, Hercules recognizing his son Telephus in Arcadia, The centaur Chiron instructing the young Achilles, Perseus freeing Andromeda, The Aldobrandini Wedding, etc.

 Aphrodite of Menophantos (1st century BC), Museo Nazionale Romano.

 Belvedere Torso (1st century BC), by Apollonius of Athens, Pio-Clementine Museum, Vatican.

 Mural of Pompeii (House of Venus), of Venus Anadyomene (1st century).
 Copy of a Greek original, believed to be a portrait of Campaspe, concubine of Alexander the Great.

 Hermes Ludovisi (1st century), copy of a 5th century BC original attributed to Phidias, Museo Nazionale Romano.

 Capitoline Antinous (2nd century), Hall of the Gladiator of the Capitoline Museums.